Average Costs for Inpatient Drug Rehab

 - Whether your insurance covers any or all of your inpatient treatment

-Some inpatient drug rehab programs may be offered for free via philanthropic organizations.
-On the opposite end of the spectrum are luxury rehab facilities, which offer posh accommodations and holistic approaches that might include options such as massage and acupuncture as well as traditional behavioral therapy and medical detox treatment methods.
+Some inpatient drug rehab programs may be a free option via philanthropic organizations.
+On the opposite end of the spectrum are luxury rehab facilities, which offer posh accommodations and holistic approaches that might include massage and acupuncture and traditional behavioral therapy, and medical detox treatment methods.

 Paying for Inpatient Drug Treatment